 The animation of sub-surface temperature change over recent weeks shows this pool of warmer-than-average water developing and progressing across the Pacific.
 Such downwelling Kelvin wave events can be driven by westerly winds over the western tropical Pacific.
 If this pool of warmer-than-average sub-surface water rises to the surface in the eastern tropical Pacific this may lead to surface warming and the formation of an El Niño.

-The Southern Oscillation Index (SOI) has continued to drop over the last two weeks.
-The latest 30-day SOI value to 5 May is −3.6.
+The Southern Oscillation Index (SOI) has continued to drop over the past two weeks, having dropped steadily over the past month from a peak of about +14.
+The latest approximate 30-day SOI value to 9 March is −6.3.

 Sustained positive values of the SOI above +8 may indicate a La Niña event, while sustained negative values below −8 may indicate an El Niño event.
 Values of between about +8 and −8 generally indicate neutral conditions.

 Strong westerly wind anomalies are present over the western tropical Pacific while trade winds are near-average along the equator in the central and eastern tropical Pacific (see anomaly map for the 5 days ending 23 February).
 This is the second strong westerly wind burst this year, with the first occurring between 19 and 30 January.

 During La Niña events, there is a sustained strengthening of the trade winds across much of the tropical Pacific, while during El Niño events there is a sustained weakening of the trade winds.

 Cloudiness near the Date Line was briefly above average around the end of February and start of March, but has since returned to near-average values.